Kaleida Health: Facilities

 Kaleida Health runs the Buffalo General Medical Center, a hospital on the premises of the Buffalo Niagara Medical Campus.
 It was founded on its current site in the mid-19th century and has undergone multiple expansions, including one in 1986, that added a 16-story tower to the main complex.
 The hospital had 24,000 inpatient visits in 2016.
 The interior lobby was remodeled and the exterior of the building was repainted in 2018, to match the color scheme of newer facilities on the campus, at a cost of $2 million.

-Kaleida also runs the John R. Oishei Children's Hospital, a children's hospital that opened in November 2017.
+Kaleida also runs the Golisano Children's Hospital of Buffalo, a children's hospital that opened in November 2017.
 It cost $270 million and took nearly three years to build.
 It replaced Women and Children's Hospital of Buffalo.
 There are 185 beds, including 64 neonatal units, 14 operating rooms, an indoor garden, and skyway connections to both Buffalo General Medical Center and Conventus.
 The hospital broke ground in early 2015 and was designed by Shepley Bulfinch and built by Turner Construction.